Exploring the entry chamber

 Dark Helmet's 2002 video 'Fun in AOTCR' shows co-op fun in the chamber (including with a Warthog), and his June 2005 sequel 'More Fun in AOTCR' includes a bit of single-player fun on a ring.
 See here for both videos.

 I think I saw at least one of those videos long ago, which led me to get a Banshee there myself and play around a bit - and write a very brief article.
-But now ten years later, I've explored far more now and hugely expanded my written coverage, as well as doing a load of movies.
+But now ten years later, I've explored far more and hugely expanded my written coverage, as well as making a load of movies.

 Setting up with a checkpoint